Emblem of Uttarakhand

 The Emblem of Uttarakhand is the official state seal used by the Government of Uttarakhand and is carried on all official correspondences made by State of Uttarakhand.
 It was adopted by the newly formed Interim Government of Uttarakhand at the establishment of the state on 9 November 2000.

-Description

-The Emblem of Uttarakhand is a diamond-shaped emblem of white background and blue borders supported by the stylized mountain peaks of the Himalayas with four streams charging from the left to right.

-The National Emblem of India, Lion Capital of Ashoka is superimposed on a small red background on its crest with the national motto in Devanagari, "सत्यमेव जयते" (Satyameva Jayate, Sanskrit for "Truth Alone Triumphs") is presented below.

-At the bottom of the emblem it reads "उत्तराखण्ड राज्य" (Hindi for "State of Uttarakhand") having inscribed in blue fonts.
+The emblem of Uttarakhand is the official state seal used by the government of Uttarakhand and is carried on all official correspondence made by State of Uttarakhand and it was adopted by the newly formed in government of Uttarakhand at the establishment of the state on 9 November 2000.

 Symbolism

 The red background on the top represents the blood of statehood activists who lost their lives during the course of Uttarakhand statehood movement, while the white background represents the peaceful nature of the Uttarakhandi people.

-The mountains represent the geography and ecology of the Himalayan state and the four streams represent the; Ganga.
+The mountains represent the geography and ecology of the Himalayan state and the four streams represent the Ganges.

-Blue colour symbolizes purity of water attributed to the holy rivers of Uttarakhand.
+The blue colour symbolizes purity of water attributed to the holy rivers of Uttarakhand.